walb-linux/walb-tools/doc/overview.md

-# Walb-tools Overview
+# Overview

 ## What are walb-tools?

-Backup and replication software for walb devices.
+Walb-tools are backup and replication software for walb devices.
 WalB kernel device driver is available here:
 [walb repository on GitHub](https://github.com/starpos/walb/)

-Walb-tools mainly consists of three servers storage/proxy/archive and their controller walbc, and walb device controller wdevc.
+Walb-tools mainly consists of three servers storage/proxy/archive, their controller walbc, and walb device controller wdevc.

 ## Executables